glennmatlin/FIFE_manuscript/wopr/main.typ

 == Q4 is uniquely important for analysis (workshop this wording) Games providing ample opportunity for both agent and adjudicator creativity are highly valuable to achieve traditional aims of wargaming: [name a couple axes for wargaming for which Q4 does quite well, cite each].
 However, few studies (PERCENTAGE, n=NUMBER) automated approaches to construction and evaluation of wargames in Q4, and

-// Riedl: in order to avoid someone jumping down throat about serious games as tutoring games we should introduce a term or use an adjective to specialize it to wargames or social decision making. decision making is important here. drawing inference wont be enough. we want to specifically avoid the aspect of 'serious games' that are educational ie chess is serious game for toddlers so serious is relative to the human. we have to define the usage itself ie decision making for social decisions policy etc define it sepcifically be defensive

 *Q4 is highest value in serious game*
 Reality is highly creative and higher creativity provides more value as a serious game.